Our growing timeline

 It was uplifting to have this young delegation of dynamic teenagers with us.
 We learned about their lives in this unique city and in exchange we exposed them to B8 of Hope’s work.

-JUNE – WELCOMING OF A 19TH GRANTEE ORGANIZATION / Welcome to Standing Together – a grassroots people’s movement in Israel !
-This movement mobilizes Jewish and Arab citzens of Israel, localy and nationally, around campaigns for peace, equality, and social justice, in order to build power and transform Israeli society.
+JUNE 2021 – WELCOMING OF A 19TH GRANTEE ORGANIZATION / Welcome to Standing Together, a grassroots people’s movement in Israel !
+This movement mobilizes Jewish and Arab citizens of Israel, locally and nationally, around campaigns for peace, equality, and social justice, in order to build power and transform Israeli society.
 They organize a wide range of people from across the country around pressing issues that affect them all.
 They recognize the interconnectedness between struggles including the growing social and economic disparities in Israeli society, the ongoing occupation of the Palestinian territories, attacks on democratic freedoms, and the hardships faced by minorities such as Arab-Palestinian citizens of Israel, the LGBTQ community, women, and immigrants.
 Their analysis spans across issues: they know that they cannot address one of these challenges without solving the others.

-MAY – One of our grantees won the Luxembourg Peace Prize !/ On the bright side of things, even though, we are still heavy hearted and not on a celebratory mode, we had one great news about one of the organisations we support.
+MAY 2021 – One of our grantees won the Luxembourg Peace Prize On the bright side of things, despite our sorrow, we had some great news about one of the organisations we support.
+One of our grantee won the Luxembourg Peace Prize!

 This prize represents the growing recognition in the importance of the ideas and the activity of A Land for All/Two States One Homeland.
-Only over the weekend The Guardian published an op-ed by Meron Rapoport, a co-founder of the movement, in support of a confederative solution to the conflict, based on equal personal and national rights for all those living in this land, Palestinians and Jews.
+Over the weekend, The Guardian published an op-ed by Meron Rapoport, a co-founder of the movement, in support of a confederative solution to the conflict, based on equal personal and national rights for all those living in this land, Palestinians and Jews.

 Following the tragic events in May, it is the time to build a new vision, and voices of those wishing for a just future based on mutual respect and dignity should be loud and clear.

-MAY – Co-Hosting of an online event / «Next time someone asks you if there’s still hope for justice and peace in Israel and Palestine, just hand them this book !» says journalist and political commentator Peter Beinart about :« In This Place Together, a Palestinian’s Journey to Collective Liberation» by Penina Eilberg-Schwartz with Souli Khatib.
+MAY 2021 – We co-hosted of an online event / «Next time someone asks you if there’s still hope for justice and peace in Israel and Palestine, just hand them this book !» says journalist and political commentator Peter Beinart about :« In This Place Together, a Palestinian’s Journey to Collective Liberation» by Penina Eilberg-Schwartz with Souli Khatib.

 B8 of Hope is acting upon Peter Beinart’s suggestion.

-MAY – Webinar for High School students / the International School of Geneva hosted our co-founders David and Karim as keynote speakers in a compulsory webinar for all students aged 14 to 18, from grade 9 to 12th of high-school.
+MAY 2021 – Webinar for High School students / the International School of Geneva hosted our co-founders David and Karim as keynote speakers in a compulsory webinar for all students aged 14 to 18, Therefore all those between and including grade 9 to 12 in high-school.
 In the context of polarizations, the role of B8 of Hope is key in Geneva.
 We are grateful that schools in Geneva always welcome us and are interested to see what « other way » we have to offer.

-MAY – Peace demonstrations on the ground / What made us keep faith in what we do, throughout last month’s hurricane, are the concrete actions of several Israeli and Palestinian grassroots initiatives and peace-builders who stood up shoulder by shoulder in order to « co-resist so that Israeli and Palestinians could co-exist » :
+MAY 2021 – Peace demonstrations on the ground / Throughout last month’s hurricane, the concrete actions of several Israeli and Palestinian grassroots initiatives and peacebuilders helped us keep faith in what we do.
+Thogether, they stood up to «co-resist so that Israeli and Palestinians could co-exist » :

 The Israeli and Palestinian peace-building/change making community are rallying to stand against the violence, dehumanization and instrumentalisation by either side !